BaherTamer/CountriesApp/README.md

 <br>

 ## 🗂️ Modules
-* **Network Layer:** A module for handling network request logic .
+* **Network Layer:** A module for handling network request logic.
 Built using Swift Concurrency and URLSession with Endpoint protocol mechanism.
 * **Core Layer:** A module for encapsulating all the shared core files and extension.
 * **Countries Module:** A module for countries features listing and details.